Tiedemann Advisors LLC Sells 384 Shares of Philip Morris International Inc. (NYSE:PM)

-Tiedemann Advisors LLC reduced its position in shares of Philip Morris International Inc. (NYSE:PM) by 2.5% during the 2nd quarter, HoldingsChannel.com reports.
-The firm owned 15,181 shares of the company’s stock after selling 384 shares during the quarter.
+Tiedemann Advisors LLC cut its stake in Philip Morris International Inc. (NYSE:PM) by 2.5% during the 2nd quarter, HoldingsChannel.com reports.
+The fund owned 15,181 shares of the company’s stock after selling 384 shares during the period.
 Tiedemann Advisors LLC’s holdings in Philip Morris International were worth $1,527,000 at the end of the most recent quarter.

-Other large investors have also recently added to or reduced their stakes in the company.
-Lumature Wealth Partners LLC bought a new stake in shares of Philip Morris International during the first quarter worth about $26,000.
-Monumental Financial Group Inc. bought a new stake in Philip Morris International in the second quarter valued at approximately $30,000.
-Evolution Wealth Advisors LLC boosted its holdings in Philip Morris International by 179.1% in the second quarter.
-Evolution Wealth Advisors LLC now owns 307 shares of the company’s stock valued at $30,000 after acquiring an additional 197 shares during the last quarter.
-Providence Capital Advisors LLC bought a new position in shares of Philip Morris International during the 1st quarter worth approximately $27,000.
-Finally, Lake Point Wealth Management bought a new position in shares of Philip Morris International during the 2nd quarter worth approximately $32,000.
-Institutional investors own 75.05% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Lumature Wealth Partners LLC bought a new position in Philip Morris International in the 1st quarter valued at $26,000.
+Providence Capital Advisors LLC bought a new position in Philip Morris International in the 1st quarter valued at $27,000.
+Centiva Capital LP grew its stake in Philip Morris International by 152.2% in the 1st quarter.
+Centiva Capital LP now owns 13,600 shares of the company’s stock valued at $30,000 after purchasing an additional 8,208 shares during the period.
+Evolution Wealth Advisors LLC grew its stake in shares of Philip Morris International by 179.1% during the 2nd quarter.
+Evolution Wealth Advisors LLC now owns 307 shares of the company’s stock worth $30,000 after acquiring an additional 197 shares during the period.
+Finally, Monumental Financial Group Inc. bought a new position in shares of Philip Morris International during the 2nd quarter worth $30,000.
+Hedge funds and other institutional investors own 75.05% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, October 14th.
-Stockholders of record on Wednesday, September 29th will be paid a $1.25 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 14th.
+Investors of record on Wednesday, September 29th will be paid a $1.25 dividend.
+This represents a $5.00 annualized dividend and a dividend yield of 5.20%.
+The ex-dividend date of this dividend is Tuesday, September 28th.
 This is a positive change from Philip Morris International’s previous quarterly dividend of $1.20.
-The ex-dividend date is Tuesday, September 28th.
-This represents a $5.00 dividend on an annualized basis and a dividend yield of 5.20%.
-Philip Morris International’s dividend payout ratio is 96.71%.
+Philip Morris International’s payout ratio is currently 96.71%.

-Philip Morris International announced that its Board of Directors has initiated a stock repurchase plan on Friday, June 11th that authorizes the company to buyback $7.00 billion in outstanding shares.
-This buyback authorization authorizes the company to reacquire up to 4.5% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s management believes its shares are undervalued.
+Philip Morris International declared that its Board of Directors has approved a share repurchase program on Friday, June 11th that permits the company to buyback $7.00 billion in shares.
+This buyback authorization permits the company to buy up to 4.5% of its stock through open market purchases.
+Stock buyback programs are usually an indication that the company’s management believes its stock is undervalued.

-A number of equities analysts have recently weighed in on PM shares.
-TheStreet raised Philip Morris International from a “c+” rating to a “b” rating in a research report on Tuesday, July 20th.
-Morgan Stanley reissued a “buy” rating and issued a $110.00 price target on shares of Philip Morris International in a research report on Friday, July 2nd.
-Deutsche Bank Aktiengesellschaft upped their price objective on Philip Morris International from $114.00 to $120.00 and gave the company a “buy” rating in a research note on Thursday, August 19th.
-Piper Sandler upped their price objective on Philip Morris International from $111.00 to $114.00 and gave the company an “overweight” rating in a research note on Friday, June 11th.
-Finally, Barclays set a $98.59 price objective on Philip Morris International and gave the company an “overweight” rating in a research note on Friday, July 23rd.
-Five research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Buy” and an average price target of $102.38.
+Several research analysts have recently weighed in on the company.
+TheStreet upgraded Philip Morris International from a “c+” rating to a “b” rating in a research note on Tuesday, July 20th.
+Deutsche Bank Aktiengesellschaft raised their target price on Philip Morris International from $114.00 to $120.00 and gave the stock a “buy” rating in a research note on Thursday, August 19th.
+Barclays set a $98.59 target price on Philip Morris International and gave the stock an “overweight” rating in a research note on Friday, July 23rd.
+Morgan Stanley reaffirmed a “buy” rating and issued a $110.00 price target on shares of Philip Morris International in a report on Friday, July 2nd.
+Finally, Piper Sandler raised their price objective on Philip Morris International from $111.00 to $114.00 and gave the company an “overweight” rating in a report on Friday, June 11th.
+Five analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $102.38.

-In related news, CEO Martin G. King sold 21,725 shares of the stock in a transaction that occurred on Tuesday, July 27th.
+In other news, CEO Martin G. King sold 21,725 shares of the business’s stock in a transaction that occurred on Tuesday, July 27th.
 The stock was sold at an average price of $100.18, for a total transaction of $2,176,410.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 0.21% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+0.21% of the stock is owned by insiders.

 Philip Morris International, Inc is a holding company.
 It engages in manufacturing and sale of cigarettes, tobacco and nicotine-containing products.
 It operates through the following geographical segments: European Union, Eastern Europe, Middles East & Africa, South & Southeast Asia, East Asia & Australia and Latin America & Canada.